Introducing Amazon CloudWatch Container Insights for Amazon EKS and Kubernetes PREVIEW

-To start monitoring logs with CloudWatch Logs, you need to first install and configure the CloudWatch Logs Agent to send your logs to CloudWatch.
+CloudWatch Logs automatically collects VPC flow logs from 30+ services.
+You can also collect and store custom logs from your applications, server, etc. easily via CloudWatch Logs Agent.
 The Agent can be installed directly on a new or running EC2 instance as well as through CloudFormation or Chef.
 Follow the instructions here to install and configure.

 If you are signed up for Amazon EC2, you are automatically registered for Amazon CloudWatch and EC2 instances are automatically enabled for Basic Monitoring at no additional charge.